node-red/node-red-dashboard/README.md

-**Note: this is still under heavy development.
-It has not been published to npm and is not ready for general use.**

 # node-red-dashboard

 This module provides a set of nodes in Node-RED to quickly create a live data dashboard.

-It is a continuation of the work done by Andrei Tatar under the node-red-contrib-ui module.
+It is a continuation of the [node-red-contrib-ui](https://www.npmjs.com/package/node-red-contrib-ui) module created by Andrei Tatar.

 ## Pre-requisites

 This Dashboard requires Node-RED version 0.14 or more recent.
-If you need to use an older version of Node-RED then please use node-red-contrib-ui.

 ## Install